zachj1582/redux-2-afternoon/README.md

     }
     ```

-* Update the reducer function the have a `switch` statement testing for the value of `action.type`.
+* Update the reducer function to have a `switch` statement that returns objects based on the value of the `action.type` passed in.
-* When the request is fulfilled, return a new state object with email, firstName, and lastName properties.
+* When the `REQUEST_USER_DATA` action type is fulfilled, return a new object with email, firstName, and lastName properties from the user object in the action payload (i.e. `action.payload.user`).
+In the solution below, the values for `email`, `firstName`, and `lastName` have been destructured from the payload before being returned in the new state object.
+* In the `default` case, just return `state`.

-__NOTE__: You should get used to using the network tab in your chrome dev tools to check what the response looks like from an http request.
-But if you need help, you can also check below for what the reponse looks like.
+__NOTE__: You should try using the "Network" tab in the chrome developer tools to check what responses look like from http requests.
+You can also look below to see what the response looks like, but familiarizing yourself now with the chrome developer tools will help you in the future.

 <details>
 <summary>Response object from HTTP request</summary>